Resumé

 1953 - 1993 IBM Corporation Armonk, NY

-Research Staff Member (Final Position)
+Research Staff Member-Manager (Final Position)

-• Bowling alley pin setter and mail boy in IBM Poughkeepsie facilities
+• Bowling alley pin setter and mail boy in IBM Poughkeepsie facilities.

-• Co-founded internationally respected research effort on organic and polymer conductors and superconductors at IBM San Jose Research Laboratory
+• Co-founded internationally respected research effort on organic and polymer conductors and superconductors at IBM San Jose Research Laboratory.

-• Led effort to formulate and then manage group to investigate exchange-biased magnetoresistance effect which resulted in IBM’s magnetoresistive head and “giant magnetoresistive” head storage technology used worldwide today
+• Led effort to formulate and then manage group to investigate exchange-biased magnetoresistance effect which resulted in IBM’s magnetoresistive head and “giant magnetoresistive” head storage technology used worldwide today.

 Patents and publications

-• 10 patents and patent publications
+• >12 US and international patents and patent publications.

-(details available at http://www.w2agz.com)
+(details on above available at http://www.w2agz.com)

 Awards received